cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

   <dt>passenger</dt><dd>The main driver details.</dd>
   <dt>delegate</dt><dd> A delegate to receive reservation details after the payment, as well as other callbacks.</dd>
   <dt>loyaltyRegex</dt><dd> A regular expression used to validate the loyalty number field.</dd>
+  <dt>orderID</dt><dd>A String value that represents the Order ID for a Flight PNR or Booking Reference, example: IE1234 (limited to 64 characters).
+If it is more than 32 characters, it will be split in the following format when retrieving this data: {first32characters}.{remainingCharacters}.</dd>
   <dt>customCashTreatment</dt><dd> A boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
   <dt>promotionCode</dt><dd> A string used by the SDK to toggle the display of and prepopulate the promotion code field on the search form.</dd>
   <dt><span style="font-size:0.7em">supplierBenefitAutoApplied</span></dt><dd>A boolean that allows Partners to initialise the SDK and opt in to apply ALL automatic codes that can be applied for suppliers.</dd>